AppliedMotionProducts/Rockwell_PLC_Programs/README.md

 PLC programs for Rockwell Allen Bradley for existing products such as TXM,TSM, STF, ST, MDX, SV200, SSDC

-Use Application note #46 for our EhterNet/IP products communication with ROCKWELL PLCs.
+Use Application note #46 (.zip) for our EhterNet/IP products communication with ROCKWELL PLCs.

 **Note**:- This package does not included example PLC programs for Micrologix PLC.
            However, for newer verion of Micrologix PLC, user can reference given AOIs.